Baby It's You (film): Plot

-Jill's college experience has not been easy or happy: she has not met with the acting or social success she had in high school.
-Steve will not take her calls anymore.The act of consummating her desire for Sheik has led her to realize that she does not love him, having moved past the point of romantic and sexual wonder.
+Jill's college experience has not been easy or happy, and she has not met with the acting or social success she had in high school.
+Steve will not take her calls anymore.
+The act of consummating her desire for Sheik has led her to realize that she does not love him, having moved past the point of romantic and sexual wonder.

 When Sheik arrives at Sarah Lawrence and does not find Jill, he violently trashes her room and waits for her return.
-When she does and he declares his love for her, she tells him that she does not love him, and has no desire for the life that he will have.
+When she does and he declares his love for her, she tells him that she does love him, but is not in love him, and has no desire for the life that he will have.
 Sheik briefly resists her response and then, in a moment of dignity, accepts it.
-Jill asks him, as a favor, to take her to a college dance, for which she has otherwise been unable to find a date.
+Jill asks him, as a favor, to take her to a college dance, since she has been unable to find a date.

 The dance highlights the quick change of pace in popular culture in the mid-1960s.
-In the midst of the dance, Sheik and Jill submit a request for the rock band to perform "Strangers in the Night", the Sinatra hit that had been a key part of their high school romance.
-They look into each other's eyes as they slow-dance.
+In the midst of the dance, Sheik and Jill submit a request for the rock band to perform "Strangers in the Night", the Sinatra hit that had been a key part of their high school romance in New Jersey.
+As the song plays, they look into each other's eyes as they slow dance.

 Cast

-In addition, Robert Downey Jr. has his first credited role as an adult, appearing as Stewart.
+The film also features the first credited film role by Robert Downey Jr. as an adult, appearing as Stewart.
 This was the screen debut for Modine and the second film role for Pollan.

 Production

 This was Sayles' first film for a major Hollywood studio.
 He based the screenplay on an autobiographical story by Amy Robinson.
-Inside and outside of Trenton Central High School was used as location in Fall of 1982.
+Inside and outside of Trenton Central High School was used as location in Fall of 1982, along with some exterior shots done at the Cliffside Park High School.
 The film was co-produced by Robinson and Griffin Dunne and was dedicated to Dunne's sister, actress Dominique Dunne, who was murdered around the time of the film's production.

 Rosanna Arquette reflected on the role shortly after the film's theatrical release: "I went to high school for a while, but my experiences were shitty.
 Somebody asked me how I prepared for that role.
 I put on those knee socks and that skirt and - I don't know.
 I just felt her."